mikman24/TestingPygame/README.md

 # TestingPygame
-Creating a flappy bird clone
+Creating a flappy bird clone with pygame

 The 3 sounds(flap, point, crash) are made with sfxr.